Search

 Housekeeping

-• Object-appropriate cleaning
+• Object-appropriate cleaning using non-hazardous, environmentally friendly materials

-• Maintaining a clean environment
+• Maintaining a clean environment, both physically and environmentally

-• Cleaning protective clothing and dust sheets
+• Cleaning protective clothing, equipment, and dust sheets

 Checking and monitoring

-• Maintenance, and any legislative requirements relating to the building, facilities, and equipment
+• Maintenance and any legislative requirements relating to the building, facilities, and equipment

-• Any movement, relocation or intervention to collection items
+• Any movement, relocation, or intervention to collection items

 • Internal environments, including light and UV radiation, temperature and humidity, and dust and pollutants

-• Pests, rodents and microorganisms
+• Pests, rodents, and micro-organisms

-• Quality of furniture, fittings, and containers.
+• Quality of furniture, fittings, storage systems, and containers

-Labeling and documenting
+Labelling and documenting

 Handling and moving collections